Measure equivalence rigidity of $\mathrm{Out}(F_N)$

 \begin{cor} Under the assumptions of Lemma~\ref{lem_V1-trivial}, then any one-edge free splitting obtained (as in Theorem \ref{theo:tree-of-cyl}\ref{it_carac}) from $\Uun_{\Gamma_\calc}$ by blowing up a vertex $v\in V^1$ with non-trivial stabilizer, is compatible with all splittings in $\calc$. \end{cor}

 \begin{proof} Let $S$ be a one-edge free splitting as in the statement.
 It suffices to prove that $S$ is compatible with any $\Gamma_{\calc}$-invariant one-edge free splitting $S'$.
 By Theorem \ref{theo:tree-of-cyl}\ref{it_carac}, $S'$ can be obtained by from $\Uun_{\Gamma_\calc}$ by blowing up a vertex $v'\in V^1$.
-If $v'\neq v$, then $S$ and $S'$ are clearly compatible.
-If $v'=v$, and $G_v$ is non-abelian, then by Assertions 1 and 2 of Lemma~\ref{lem_V1-trivial}, there is a unique possible free splitting (obtained by blowing up $v$ using the decomposition $G_v=A*B$), so $S=S'$.
+If $v',v$ are not in the same orbit, then $S$ and $S'$ are clearly compatible.
+If $v',v$ are in the same orbit, and $G_v$ is non-abelian, then by Assertions 1 and 2 of Lemma~\ref{lem_V1-trivial}, there is a unique possible free splitting (obtained by blowing up $v$ using the decomposition $G_v=A*B$), so $S=S'$.
 If $G_v$ is infinite cyclic, then up to the action of $G_v$, there is exactly one edge $\eps$ with trivial stabilizer incident on $v$ (Assertion~3 of Lemma~\ref{lem_V1-trivial}).
 If there is an edge with non-trivial stabilizer incident on $v$, then there is a unique possible free splitting, namely the one dual to $\eps$, so again $S=S'$.